 - Publicity and marketing plan

 If your proposal has been accepted, please reference the information below to prepare your manuscript.
 Your manuscript should adhere to these guidelines when you submit your final files.
 Do note, this section is only a quick reference guide.
-Find the full guidelines here.
+For the full guidelines, please email firstname.lastname@example.org.

 In this section:Back to top